 Turmeric does have a slightly bitter and pungent taste.
 So, you might prefer to purchase empty gelatin caps ✓ or veggie caps ✓ and fill your own capsules.
 Sometimes I find it soothing to just sit and methodically fill those little capsules. (while sipping turmeric tea, of course!)
 Puts me into that calming Zen-kind-of-meditative-zone… 🙂

 Many natural food stores and larger grocery chains now feature bulk spice sections, so you can buy as much or as little as you like.
-Or, if you’re just not into dealing witih turmeric powder, you could try these bottled organic turmeric capsules ✓ .
+Or, if you’re just not into dealing with turmeric powder, you could try these bottled organic turmeric capsules ✓.

 Whether you add turmeric to your favorite recipes, take it as a supplement, put it on your skin, or drink it as a soothing beverage, there are so many ways to benefit from turmeric.
 You can see why we say turmeric is the best all round herb!

-*Ayurveda, the ancient healing science of India tells us not to heat honey beyond 104 F as it becomes toxic.
+*It is noted in Ayurveda, the ancient healing science of India (and now modern science) that honey whould not be heated beyond 104 F, or it becomes toxic.
 Therefore, it should not be used in cooking or baking.
 Honey should only be added to turmeric milk when the milk has cooled somewhat.
 For more information on traditional and modern medicine uses of honey, please read our article all about honey.